christianandredietrich/iOS-SDK/properties.md

 \#define NXDuration_Unknown (0xFFFFFFFFU)

-For live streams where duration of content cannot be determined, this type can be passed in place ofNXDuration.
+For live streams where duration of content cannot be determined, this type can be passed in place of NXDuration.

 ### Typedefs